 All athletes must purchase a Student Body Card in the main office.

-IF YOUR SON OR DAUGHTER WAS CLEARED TO PLAY A FALL SPORT, THEY SIMPLY NEED TO SIGN UP FOR A WINTER SPORT IN THE ATHLETIC OFFICE.
+IF YOUR SON OR DAUGHTER WAS CLEARED TO PLAY A FALL or SPRING SPORT, THEY SIMPLY NEED TO SIGN UP FOR A WINTER SPORT IN THE ATHLETIC OFFICE.
 THE PAPERWORK IS GOOD FOR THE ENTIRE SCHOOL YEAR.

 Questions?
 Call Athletic Office directly

 Athletic Director: Karl Kemper

 STATE STANDARDS FOR ELIGIBILITY

 * Oregon School Activities Association (OSAA) state academic guidelines for participation in athletics:

 * The student must have earned 5 credits in the previous semester.
 This does not apply to incoming freshman for fall and winter sports.

 * The student must be enrolled in and passing 5 credits in the current semester.